TMJ Treatment Maryland Heights, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Maryland Heights.

 TMJ Treatment in Maryland Heights, MO.
-Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
+Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
 The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
 Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

-For residents in Maryland Heights, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
-At Axes Physical Therapy, our Maryland Heights, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
+For residents in Maryland Heights, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
+At Axes Physical Therapy, our Maryland Heights, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
 Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
 To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?